The United States Military: An Overview of Our Armed Forces

 • Marine Corps Association – For all who have earned and worn the eagle, globe, and anchor, the Marine Corps Association is the professional organization for all Marines—active duty, Reserve, retired, and veterans.
 The MCA understands and identifies with the sacrifices and services rendered to this great country.

 • Marine Corps JR ROTC – The Junior Reserve Officers’ Training Corps (JROTC), like its senior counterpart ROTC, came into being with the signing of the National Defense Act.
-The act authorized high schools the loan federal equipment and the assignment of active or retired armed forces personnel as instructors on the condition that they followed a prescribed course of training.
-At its inception, the JROTC course consisted of a minimum of three hours of training per week for a period of three years.
+The act authorized high schools to loan federal equipment and the assignment of active or retired armed forces personnel as instructors on the condition that they followed a prescribed course of training.
+At its inception, the JROTC course consisted of at least three hours of weekly training for three years.
 Any JROTC graduate who completed this course of instruction was authorized a certificate of eligibility for a reserve Commission to be honored at age 21.

 The Navy

-The next branch in the United States Military is the Navy.
-The Navy is the branch that is responsible for conducting naval operations.
-The mission of the Navy is “to maintain, train, and equip combat-ready Naval forces that are capable of winning wars, deterring aggression, and maintaining freedom of the seas.”
-As of this writing, the U.S. Navy has nearly 500,000 personnel on active duty or in the Navy Reserve and operates 278 ships in active service and more than 4,000 aircraft.
+The next branch of the United States Military is the Navy, responsible for conducting naval operations.
+The Navy’s mission is “to maintain, train, and equip combat-ready Naval forces capable of winning wars, deterring aggression, and maintaining freedom of the seas.”
+As of this writing, the US Navy has nearly 500,000 personnel on active duty or in the Navy Reserve, 278 ships in active service, and more than 4,000 aircraft.

-The Constitution provided the legal basis for a seaborne force by giving Congress the power “to provide and maintain a navy.”
-In 1974, Congress passed the Naval Act of 179 which ordered the construction and manning of six frigate ships.
+The Constitution provided the legal basis for a seaborne force, giving Congress the power “to provide and maintain a navy.”
+In 1974, Congress passed the Naval Act of 179, which ordered the construction and manning of six frigate ships.

-The U.S. Navy came into international prominence in the 20th century, especially during the Second World War.
-Operating in both the European and Pacific waters, this branch of the armed forces was a part of the conflict from the onset of American involvement from the attack on Pearl Harbor to Japan’s official surrender aboard the USS Missouri.
+The US Navy became international prominence in the 20th century, especially during the Second World War.
+Operating in European and Pacific waters, this branch of the armed forces was involved in the conflict from the onset of American involvement, from the attack on Pearl Harbor to Japan’s official surrender aboard the USS Missouri.

 The Navy played a key role in the Cold War, where it evolved into a nuclear deterrent and crisis response force while preparing for a possible global war with the Soviet Union.

-The Navy maintains a sizable and consistent presence in the world, deploying ships to such areas as East Asia, Southern Europe, and the Middle East.
-The Navy’s ability to project a show of force to the regions of the world engage in forwarding areas during peacetime, and rapidly respond to regional crises makes it an active player in American foreign and defense policy.
+The Navy maintains a sizable and consistent presence worldwide, deploying ships to East Asia, Southern Europe, and the Middle East.
+Its ability to project a show of force to the world’s regions, engage in forward areas during peacetime, and rapidly respond to regional crises makes it an active player in American foreign and defense policy.

 Other Key Departments and Operations Related to the United States Military